NatronGitHub/Natron/Documentation/source/guide/getstarted-environment-menus.rst

 In default Layout: Node Graph, Curve Editor, Dope Sheet are in the same lower left pane accessible through Tab navigation

-Here are 3 commands better used through their keyboard shortcuts
+Here are 3 commands better used through their keyboard shortcuts:

 Previous Tab
   Shortcut: CTrl+Shift+T